sonjafoerster/sf/aboutme.md

 ---
 layout: aboutme
 title: About me
-description: Some things beyond being a designer and studying psychology and neuroscience,
+description: Some things beyond being a designer and studying psychology and neuroscience
 image: feet.jpg
 ---